Passover (first day) 5769

 If you would like to support the Shabbat Shalom Weekly, please click here:

-GOOD MORNING!
-This Shabbat coincides with the Seventh Day of Pesach, a full- fledged holiday which extends through Sunday evening, the May 1st.
-The crossing of the Yam Soof, usually translated as the Red Sea, more correctly translated as "The Reed Sea" or "Sea of Reeds," took place on this day.
-And thus continued the 50 day journey of self-perfection until the giving of the Torah on Mt.
+The crossing of the Yam Soof, (usually translated as the Red Sea, more correctly translated as "The Reed Sea" or "Sea of Reeds") took place on the 7th day of Pesach.
+And the Jewish people continued their 50 day journey of self-perfection from leaving Egypt until the giving of the Torah on Mt.
 Sinai.

 How do we begin to improve ourselves?
 It starts with a decision to change.